These requirements are effective Fall 2018 and apply to students enrolling from this date forward.

 SPH 693 - Critical Appraisal of Health Science Literature in Epidemiology (*3)

-The minimum time to complete the program is 16 months.
-The maximum time permitted for completion of the program is six years (full or part time) from the date of first registration.
+The minimum time to complete the MPH degree is 20 months.
+The maximum time permitted for completion of the program is six years (part- or full-time) from the date of first registration.